 However, even with the JET programme there comes a time when you cannot renew your contract anymore and you’ll need to find something else if you want to stay in Japan.

 I don’t want to become one of those English teachers!
 I want to become a mangaka, (voice) actor, journalist, model etc.

 First of all, being an English teacher can be a great job.
 It’s what you make out of it.
 I also thought I wouldn’t be able to teach little kids.
-It turned out to be so much fun that I still can’t decide to stop doing it!
+It turned out to be so much fun!

 Of course, teaching is not for everybody and you might have decided on your dream job already.